codelyfe/ShipWr3ck-Web-Browser/README.md

 **Dynamic Placeholders:** The input field cycles through example placeholders every 3 seconds to give you ideas of commands to try.

+**Native System Integration:** The terminal uses your system's native command prompt, so you can run any command that works in your regular terminal/command prompt.
+This includes:
+- File system operations (`cd`, `dir`, `ls`, `mkdir`, etc.)
+- System utilities and tools
+- Script execution
+- Environment variable access
+- All standard command-line tools

+**Grid View Directory Listing:** The `dir` command displays files and folders in a modern grid layout with:
+- Visual distinction between files (blue border) and directories (green border)
+- Clickable buttons for quick navigation
+- Formatted file sizes and dates
+- Summary statistics (file count, directory count, free space)

 > 💡 **Pro Tip:** Use `clear` to clear the terminal output when it gets cluttered.
 The terminal maintains a scrollable history of all commands and outputs.

+> 💡 **Pro Tip:** Click on directory buttons in the `dir` output to quickly navigate through your file system without typing `cd` commands.

+> 💡 **Pro Tip:** Click on file buttons in the `dir` output to instantly open files in EditWhat.html for editing.

 ---